commit-it-simple/commit-it-simple.github.io/index.markdown

 * `style`
 * `test`

+The types above are explained in the blog post [Understanding Semantic Commit Messages Using Git and Angular](https://nitayneeman.com/posts/understanding-semantic-commit-messages-using-git-and-angular/#common-types).

 Other types may be used instead, particularly for projects that are not of a programming nature, eg: books, documents, Latex reports, system-definitions, use-your-imagination.
 What is suggested, is that the list of types cover a wide range of functional aspects of the project and are limited to a maximum of ten for appropiate re-useability within a project.

 Creators of tools based on Git-Conga SHOULD take the fallibility of humans into account.
 As such, variations on the spellings of types like `feat`, `feature`, and `features`, or `doc`, and `docs` SHOULD be treated as being equal.
 Be slow to anger and quick to forgive.

-For a good summary of what the types above mean, please see [Understanding Semantic Commit Messages Using Git and Angular](https://nitayneeman.com/posts/understanding-semantic-commit-messages-using-git-and-angular/).

 ### Scope